figante/multi-lorentzian/README.md

 xset delta 0.01
 xset LINECRITLEVEL  1e-12

-\# This is the Lorentzian for the Real part, as in eq.
-7 of my paper
+\# This is the Lorentzian multiplied by the cosine of the lags for the Real part, as in eq.
+7 of Mendez et al. 2024

 mdefine xlor Lorentz(LineE,Width)cos(plag) : add

-\# This is the Lorentzian for the Imaginary part, as in eq.
-7 of my paper
+\# This is the Lorentzian multiplied by the sine of the lags for the Imaginary part, as in eq.
+7 of Mendez et al. 2024

 mdefine ylor Lorentz(LineE,Width)sin(plag) : add

 \# This is the definition of the coherence as in eq.
-10 of my paper
+10 of Mendez et al. 2024

 \# Because the way it is defined, I need to put inside more
 \# Lorentzians than the ones I will use.
-This is so because if I want to add another one
+This is so because if I want to add another Lorentzian
-\# later, I cannot use "addcomponent" in xspec, and I have to define
-\# the whole model again.
+\# later on, I cannot use "addcomp" in Xspec, and I have to define the whole model again.
-\# By doing it this way I can put the norms of all the unecessary Lorentzians to 0 at the start,
+\# By doing it this way I can put the norms of all the unnecessary Lorentzians to 0 at the start,
-\#cand freeze all the parameters of the Lorentzian, and start letting them free if I need to
+\# and freeze all the parameters of the Lorentzian, and start letting them free if I need to
-\ # add a new Lorentzian.
+\# add a new Lorentzian to the model.

 mdefine coherence ((xlor(LineE1,Width1,plag1)*norm1+xlor(LineE2,Width2,plag2)*norm2+xlor(LineE3,Width3,plag3)*norm3+xlor(LineE4,Width4,plag4)*norm4+xlor(LineE5,Width5,plag5)*norm5+xlor(LineE6,Width6,plag6)*norm6+xlor(LineE7,Width7,plag7)*norm7+xlor(LineE8,Width8,plag8)*norm8+xlor(LineE9,Width9,plag9)*norm9+xlor(LineE10,Width10,plag10)*norm10)**2+(ylor(LineE1,Width1,plag1)*norm1+ylor(LineE2,Width2,plag2)*norm2+ylor(LineE3,Width3,plag3)*norm3+ylor(LineE4,Width4,plag4)*norm4+ylor(LineE5,Width5,plag5)*norm5+ylor(LineE6,Width6,plag6)*norm6+ylor(LineE7,Width7,plag7)*norm7+ylor(LineE8,Width8,plag8)*norm8+ylor(LineE9,Width9,plag9)*norm9+ylor(LineE10,Width10,plag10)*norm10)**2)/((Lorentz(LineE1,Width1)*nn1+Lorentz(LineE2,Width2)*nn2+Lorentz(LineE3,Width3)*nn3+Lorentz(LineE4,Width4)*nn4+Lorentz(LineE5,Width5)*nn5+Lorentz(LineE6,Width6)*nn6+Lorentz(LineE7,Width7)*nn7+Lorentz(LineE8,Width8)*nn8+Lorentz(LineE9,Width9)*nn9+Lorentz(LineE10,Width10)*nn10)*(Lorentz(LineE1,Width1)*mm1+Lorentz(LineE2,Width2)*mm2+Lorentz(LineE3,Width3)*mm3+Lorentz(LineE4,Width4)*mm4+Lorentz(LineE5,Width5)*mm5+Lorentz(LineE6,Width6)*mm6+Lorentz(LineE7,Width7)*mm7+Lorentz(LineE8,Width8)*mm8+Lorentz(LineE9,Width9)*mm9+Lorentz(LineE10,Width10)*mm10)) : add

 \# This is the definition of the lags as in eq.
-9 of my paper
+9 of Mendez et al. 2024
 \# The same considerations about the number of Lorentzians applies here as it applied in the coherence.

 mdefine plags atan2(ylor(LineE1,Width1,plag1)*norm1+ylor(LineE2,Width2,plag2)*norm2+ylor(LineE3,Width3,plag3)*norm3+ylor(LineE4,Width4,plag4)*norm4+ylor(LineE5,Width5,plag5)*norm5+ylor(LineE6,Width6,plag6)*norm6+ylor(LineE7,Width7,plag7)*norm7+ylor(LineE8,Width8,plag8)*norm8+ylor(LineE9,Width9,plag9)*norm9+ylor(LineE10,Width10,plag10)*norm10,xlor(LineE1,Width1,plag1)*norm1+xlor(LineE2,Width2,plag2)*norm2+xlor(LineE3,Width3,plag3)*norm3+xlor(LineE4,Width4,plag4)*norm4+xlor(LineE5,Width5,plag5)*norm5+xlor(LineE6,Width6,plag6)*norm6+xlor(LineE7,Width7,plag7)*norm7+xlor(LineE8,Width8,plag8)*norm8+xlor(LineE9,Width9,plag9)*norm9+xlor(LineE10,Width10,plag10)*norm10) : add

-\# Here I define the model to fit the PDS in band1.
+\# Here I define the model to fit PS1.
 This would be like eq.
-3 (first row) in my paper.
+3 (first row) in Mendez 2024.
 \# Notice that I only have 3 Lorentzxians.
 All the others are set to 0 and frozen.
 \# Also, I do not use 0, but 1e-10 as 0, because this makes the fits and the errors more stable.
 It
 \# doees not make any difference because 1e-10 is effectively 0, but the fits are more stable.